mrleongalaxyum/STM32-LoRa-Node/README.md

 The PCB is drawn in Altium Designer and all the files are available in the repo.

-Adafruit feather-style pinout graphics were made by using template provided [here](https://youtu.be/ndVs1UvK6AE)
+Adafruit feather-style pinout graphics were made by using the template provided [here](https://youtu.be/ndVs1UvK6AE)

 ![alt text](https://github.com/mrleongalaxyum/STM32-LoRa-Node/blob/master/pinout.png)